How to Nail a Home Inspection Presentation to Realtors

 - Phone stands

-If you’re planning to give away bigger items, be sure to make sure you avoid violating RESPA.
+If you’re planning to give away more expensive items, check and make sure you’re on the right side of RESPA.

 Stay on topic

 While it is true that you must sell yourself to sell your service, this does not necessitate a lengthy self-promotional speech.
 You will reveal more about yourself by concentrating on a polished, clear presentation than by any amount of stories combined.

 The ideal scenario is that you have short, exciting pieces of info that you can pepper throughout your presentation.
 These tidbits will pique the interest of your audience, leading them to ask more about you instead of you overwhelming them with too much information.

 Nothing is worse than realizing you’re trapped in the audience of a canned, overly rehearsed presentation.
 Preparation is essential, but it’s equally important to be able to pick up on cues that your audience is giving you.

 - Make mental notes of how audience members are responding to each component of your presentation while it is taking place.